ouri93/chaniq/README.md

 ## Contribution
 Are you interested in **Chan-IQ** project and want to join ths project?
 Thank you very much!
-Please send your email to chaniqhelper at gmai dot com.
+Please send your email to chaniqhelper at gmail dot com.

+## Disclaimer
+**USE CHAN-IQ AT YOUR OWN RISK**
+Chan-IQ is a personal F5 automation project.
+All content provided on ths application is for educational purpose only.
+The project owner of this application makes no representations as to the accuracy, completeness, and security of any programming codes in this application.
+The owner will not be liable for any errors or omissions in this applicaation.
+The owner will not be liable for any losses, injuries, or damages from the use of this application.

 ## License
 **Chan-IQ** project follows GNU General Public Licesne.

 ## Need help?
-**Chan-IQ** project is my personal project and I didn't set any dedicated hours for this project.
+**Chan-IQ** project is my personal project and I don't set any dedicated hours for this project.
 Whenever I have some extra time, I would update this project without any guaranteed timeline.
-However if you have any good ideas or need any help, shoot me an email to chaniqhelper at gmai dot com.# chaniq
+However if you have any good ideas or need any help, shoot me an email to chaniqhelper at gmail dot com so that I can make **chaniq** better.